michaelnisi/MNAVChapters/README.md

 ```
 ## Installation

-MNAVChapters is available through [CocoaPods](http://cocoapods.org), to install, simply add the following line to your Podfile:
+MNAVChapters is available through [CocoaPods](http://cocoapods.org).
+To install simply add the following line to your Podfile:
 ```
 pod "MNAVChapters"
 ```